angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 }
 ```

-Your custom component needs to implement this interface to work with the `Field` directive.
+Our custom components need to implement this interface to work with the `Field` directive.
+You can see that most of the fields are optional, and only `value` or `checked` are required.

 ### Creating a Custom Multiselect Component

-Let's create a custom multiselect component for selecting newsletter topics.
+We want to create a custom multiselect component, later to be used for selecting newsletter topics.
-We want to allow users to select one or multiple topics from a list defined in `allTopics`.
+Users can select one or multiple topics from a list.
-The component must implement `FormValueControl` with the type that we use for the model value - in our case an array of strings.
+The component must implement `FormValueControl` with the type that we use for the model value, which is a `string[]` in our case.

-We also have to define a required input for the form label.
-The two input properties `errors` and `disabled` we want to initialize with default values.
-Last but not least, we want to ensure that once our custom field is disabled, its value is set to an empty list.
-This we can handle with an `effect`.
+The most important part is the `value` property that holds the current selection as a model signal.
+`model` is a semantic combination of *input* and *output*: It receives values from the parent component but can be locally updated as well.
+All local changes are sent back to the parent component automatically as an *output*.
+This way, data flows bidirectionally between the parent form and the custom component.

+The inputs `errors` and `disabled` are optional: These values are automatically provided by the `Field` directive when the control has errors or is disabled.
+We can use the `disabled` signal to clear the value when the control is disabled by using an `effect`.

+Our component can define additional inputs as needed:
+The inputs `label` and `selectOptions` receive the label for the form control and the list of all options to select from.

 ```typescript
 import { Component, effect, input, model } from '@angular/core';